uCiC-app/slate/source/includes/_events.md

 ```

-> The above command returns 204 on success:
+> The above command returns 204 on success

-This endpoint update's the current user's event's status.
+This endpoint updates the current user's event's status.

 ### HTTP Request